Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 6) Few Republican senators will care about being charged with rank hypocrisy.

-Obama said in a statement at 11:51 p.m. on Friday that the Senate should adhere to the standard McConnell created in 2016.
+Obama said in a statement at 11:51 p.m.
+Friday that the Senate should adhere to the standard McConnell created in 2016.
 “A basic principle of the law — and of everyday fairness — is that we apply rules with consistency, and not based on what’s convenient or advantageous in the moment,” the former president said.
 “The rule of law, the legitimacy of our courts, the fundamental workings of our democracy all depend on that basic principle.
 As votes are already being cast in this election, Republican Senators are now called to apply that standard.”

 McConnell justified his flip-flop by arguing that Republicans control the Senate and White House in 2020 while two different parties controlled those institutions in 2016.
 “Americans reelected our majority in 2016 and expanded it in 2018 because we pledged to work with President Trump and support his agenda, particularly his outstanding appointments to the federal judiciary,” he said.

-There are countless videos of GOP senators saying it would be terrible to confirm as justice in an election year, but there is little reason to think that most of them will feel any compunction about completely reversing themselves.
+There are countless videos of GOP senators saying it would be terrible to confirm a justice in an election year, but there is little reason to think that most of them will feel any compunction about completely reversing themselves.
 Consider some of these examples:

 In February 2016, nine months before the election, Gardner told the Denver Post: “I think we’re too close to the election.
 The president who is elected in November should be the one who makes this decision.”

-Graham, now chairman of the Senate Judiciary Committee, even promised in March 2016 that he would oppose anyone Trump tried to put on the Supreme Court in 2020: “I want you to use my words against me: If there’s a Republican president … and a vacancy occurs in the last year of the first term, you can say Lindsey Graham said, ‘Let’s let the next president, whoever it might be, make that nomination.’
+Graham even promised in March 2016 that he would oppose anyone Trump tried to put on the Supreme Court in 2020: “I want you to use my words against me: If there’s a Republican president … and a vacancy occurs in the last year of the first term, you can say Lindsey Graham said, ‘Let’s let the next president, whoever it might be, make that nomination.’
 And you could use my words against me, and you’d be absolutely right.
 We are setting a precedent here today, Republicans are,” he said.
 “That’s going to be the new rule."

 “No Supreme Court nominee should be considered by the Senate before the next president is sworn into office,” Sen. David Perdue (R-Ga.) said on the Senate floor in 2016.